Binary Radiance Fields: Conclusion

 \section{Conclusion}

 In this work, we have introduced \textit{binary radiance fields}, a storage-efficient radiance field representation that significantly reduces the storage capacity by adopting binary feature encoding.
-Our experiments have verified that our approach is the most storage-efficient representation outperforming both SOTA data structure-based models and compression-based models in terms of reconstruction quality and storage consumption.
+Our experiments have verified that our approach is the most storage-efficient representation outperforming SOTA data structure-based models, compression-based models, and \rebuttal{implicit-based models} in terms of reconstruction quality and storage consumption.
 This capability enables us to access numerous radiance fields without a storage burden and leads to the expansion of the applications, such as dynamic scenes.

 \paragraph{Limitations} Although we demonstrated the practicality of our approach, our unoptimized implementation takes slightly longer training time than our un-binarized counterpart (such as Instant-NGP~\cite{muller2022instant}), so there is room for improvement.
 Despite the binarization of learnable parameters, any bit-wise operations in multi-layered perception would lead to more efficient computation, requiring fewer GPU resources.
 Our approach is not intended for real-time rendering, so boosting rendering speed by adopting the baking process would be future work.